Course: "Experimental Evolution: Exploring Evolutionary Forces in Controlled Environments”

 Saturday: suggested departure

 The venue for the practical sessions will be the computer room of the Institute of Population Genetics (Institut für Populationsgenetik) at the University of Veterinary Medicine Vienna (Vetmeduni), accessible at the 4th floor of the campus building HA.
-The venue for the talks are the Lecture Hall B (Hörsaal B FA05G16) and F (Hörsaal F IC10P10), located in the buildings FA and IC respectively.
+The venues for the talks are the Lecture Hall B (Hörsaal B FA05G16) and F (Hörsaal F IC10P10), located in the buildings FA and IC respectively.
 All areas have step-free access.

 Link to campus map here